mythaxis/mythaxis.github.io/content/issue-40/american-hitsuzen.md

 - Michael Bettendorf
 copyright: '© Michael Bettendorf 2024 All Rights Reserved'

 description: "American creatives… always slotting the word ‘American’ into their titles.
 Psycho.
 Graffiti.
 Hustle.
 Idiot.
 Why do they do it?
 We’ll never know.
 And in this case?
-Well, it turns out ‘hitsuzen’ is a Japanese term more or less meaning “according to a plan’.
+Well, it turns out ‘hitsuzen’ is a Japanese term more or less meaning ‘according to a plan’.
 So when Michael Bettendorf calls this ‘American Hitsuzen’, is he saying…?
 No. No, he couldn’t be."

 image: images/Hitsuzen10x6.jpg
 imageCopyright: "The title picture was based on a free-to-use image by [Kelly](https://www.pexels.com/photo/ford-mustang-coupe-3065602/) - many thanks!"